contains the active ingredient dosulepin (dothiepin) hydrochloride

 This leaflet answers some common questions about Dosulepin Mylan.

-Dosulepin Mylan against the benefits they expect it will have for you.
+Dosulepin Mylan against the benefits expected for you.

-Please read this leaflet carefully and keep it with the medicine.
+Please read this leaflet carefully and keep it with your medicine.

 You may need to read it again.